WUR-AI/aether/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make, preferably via an Issue, with the administrators of this repository before making a change.

-In general, all contributions should be made via Pull Requests.
+In general, all contributions should be made via Pull Requests (see below).

 Please note we have a [code of conduct](https://github.com/WUR-AI/aether/blob/main/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.